-Recycle Aluminum Cans for Scholarships: We bring aluminum cans to be recycled by the Fern Creek Women’s Club on the third Sunday of each month.
+Recycle Aluminum Cans for Scholarships: We bring aluminum cans to be recycled by the Fern Creek Women’s Club each month.
 The money they receive from the recycled cans is used for scholarships for students graduating from Fern Creek High School.
 Please place your bags of aluminum cans in the bins on the left side of the garage.

 WaterStep Shoes for Water: By donating your new and gently used shoes to WaterStep, you’ll help fund safe drinking water projects all over the world – projects that help to save hundreds of lives each year.
 In addition to funding water projects, donated shoes keep hundreds of tons of water out of our landfills.
 They accept gently used shoes that are fee of mold/mildew.
 Athletic shoes are preferred, but they will accept all styles of shoes; please tie or rubber band each pair.
 Shoes are sold to an exporter and funds received help bring clean water to those in need.
 The collection barrel is in the lower level at the end of the hall outside room 111.